 Let the chicken come to room temperature before cooking.
 Never place cold meat in a hot pan, because it will cook unevenly.
 Sprinkle both sides with a bit of salt and granulated garlic.

-Start by prepping your vegetables.
-Slice the onions and bell peppers into thick 1-inch strips.
+While the chicken cooks, slice the onions and bell peppers into thick 1-inch strips.

 Then prep the oranges.
 Zest one orange first, then remove the skin and seeds.
 Don’t worry about the membrane.
 Cut off the ends and slice around the fruit in vertical strips.
 Remove as much of the white pith as possible to avoid bitterness.
 Cut the oranges into slices or chunks.